 A drug affects the usual way that the human body functions, and this is especially true for a young and developing body.
-Even with merely trying drugs, these foreign chemicals may encourage repeat use or even obsessive urges.
+These foreign chemicals may encourage repeat use or even obsessive urges, even with merely trying drugs.

 Interrupting Cognitive Development

 The properties of any given drug will affect a teen’s overall health.
 These effects can include cognitive health, which gives teens the skills to think logically.
 If drug abuse interrupts the human mind’s standard development process, it might also affect future events and relationships in your personal and professional life.